mugayoshi/blog-posts/medium/ubuntu_productivity_apps.md

-# Supercharge Your Ubuntu Workflow with These Essential Productivity Apps
+# Improve Your Ubuntu Workflow with These Essential Productivity Apps

 In this article, I'm sharing a couple of my personal favorites that I use every day on my Ubuntu machine.
 These apps help me stay focused, manage my work efficiently, and ultimately, get more done.